NEWS ALERT: AT&T WatchTV is no longer available to new customers as a standalone service, AT&T said on its website in

 While channel lineups for Sling TV, YouTube TV and Hulu with Live TV include a little bit of everything, Philo and AT&T WatchTV stick mostly to entertainment networks.

-Read on for a comparison of the two services and learn which one I think is best…
+Read on for a comparison of the two services and learn which one is best for you…

 If you have a qualifying AT&T unlimited cell phone plan, WatchTV is included at no extra charge.

 Unlike cable and satellite TV providers, these streaming services let you start and stop whenever you want.
 There are no contracts or cancellation penalties.
 Both have free 7-day trials.